777arc/textbook/content/rds.rst

 Now that we have bytes, in groups of 8, we can extract the final data, i.e., the final output that is human understandable.
 This is known as parsing the bytes, and just like the decoder in the previous section, it is simply an implementation of the RDS protocol, and is really not that important to understand.
 Luckily it's not a ton of code, if you don't include the two tables defined at the start, which are simply the lookup tables for the type of FM channel and the coverage area.

 For those who want to learn how this code works, I'll provide some added information.
 The protocol uses this concept of an A/B flag, which means some messages are marked A and others B, and the parsing changes based on which one (whether it's A or B is stored in the third bit of the second byte).
-It also uses different group types which just means message type, and in this code we are only parsing message type 2, which is the message type that has the radio text in it, which is the interesting part, it's the text that scrolls across the screen in your car.
+It also uses different "group" types which are analogous to message type, and in this code we are only parsing message type 2, which is the message type that has the radio text in it, which is the interesting part, it's the text that scrolls across the screen in your car.
 We will still be able to parse the channel type and region, as they are stored in every message.
-Lastly, note that :code:`radiotext` is just a string that gets initialized to all spaces, and then reset to all spaces if a specific set of bytes is received.
-If you are curious what other message types exist, the list is: "BASIC", "PIN/SL", "RT", "AID", "CT", "TDC", "IH", "RP", "TMC", "EWS", "EON".
-RT is radiotext which is the only one we decode.
-The GNU Radio block decoded "BASIC" as well, but for the stations I used for testing it didn't contain much interesting information.
+Lastly, note that :code:`radiotext` is a string that gets initialized to all spaces, gets filled out slowly as bytes are parsed, and then resets to all spaces if a specific set of bytes is received.
+If you are curious what other message types exist, the list is: ["BASIC", "PIN/SL", "RT", "AID", "CT", "TDC", "IH", "RP", "TMC", "EWS", "EON"].
+The message "RT" is radiotext which is the only one we decode.
+The RDS GNU Radio block decodes "BASIC" as well, but for the stations I used for testing it didn't contain much interesting information, and would have added a lot of lines to the code below.

 .. code-block:: python